navspeak/FruitBasket/Readme.md

 <a name="Junit"></a>
 # Junit Tests
+> NOTE: Following test creates a basket of fruit item with various prices and quantity.
+> and computes the total price:
+> *src/test/java/com/domain/BasketTest.java*
 1. a minimal set of Unit and integration tests can be found at `` src/test/java/com/domain